Cable Crunches – Ultimate Beginners Guide

 Articles go around telling you to do thousands of reps of different styles of crunches and flashy exercises.
 Unfortunately, I can tell you from experience that these flashy movements look cool, but don’t work.

-While bodyweight exercises and stability work definitely has a place in ab training, there is a better way to get a noticeable six-pack.
+While bodyweight exercises and stability work definitely has a place in ab training, there is a better way to build core strength and get a noticeable six-pack.

 The answer is simple really, your abs are a muscle.
 How do you make a muscle more noticeable?
 YOU MAKE IT GROW!

-When you’re trying to grow your chest, do you do a thousand push-ups, or do you do a couple sets of heavy bench press or chest press?
+When you’re trying to grow your chest, do you do a thousand push-ups, or do you do several sets of heavy bench press or chest press?

 For those that don’t know the answer, you do heavy bench press or very heavy chest presses on the hammer machine.

 Your abs are no different.
 If you want a muscle to grow it needs weight training.